Pikachubolk/TwilioCallScreening/README.md

    Use the generated URL for your webhook endpoints.

 ### 3. Audio Files Setup
+⚠️ Warning: These audio files are not included in the repository

 1. **Pre-recorded messages in the `audio/` directory:**
    - `greet.mp3` - Initial greeting and request for information